Research Tools for Graduate Students Workshop Series: Upcoming Workshops

 -

-Find relevant engineering and related databases
+Find relevant databases

 -

-Create effective searches
+Create effective search terms

 -